CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 WtP is a scalable and easy-to-use workflow for phage identification and analysis.
 More details about the pipeline can be found [here](https://github.com/replikation/What_the_Phage).

-Login to puhti and install nextflow using `conda` environment as instructed above.
+Login to Puhti and install Nextflow using `conda` environment as instructed above.

 ## Set-up WtP pipeline on Puhti